zzzyyyxxxmmm/basics/microservice/k8s/README.md

 Like many things in Kubernetes, a ReplicationController, although an incredibly sim- ple concept, provides or enables the following powerful features:
 * It makes sure a pod (or multiple pod replicas) is always running by starting a new pod when an existing one goes missing.
 * When a cluster node fails, it creates replacement replicas for all the pods that were running on the failed node (those that were under the Replication- Controller’s control).
-* It enables easy horizontal scaling of pods—both manual and automatic (see horizontal pod auto-scaling in chapter 15).
+* It enables easy horizontal scaling of pods—both manual and automatic.

 A ReplicationController’s job is to make sure that an exact number of pods always matches its label selector.
-A ReplicationController has three essential parts (also shown in figure 4.3):
+A ReplicationController has three essential parts:
 * A label selector, which determines what pods are in the ReplicationController’s scope
 * A replica count, which specifies the desired number of pods that should be running
 * A pod template, which is used when creating new pod replicas